OscarBastardo/full-text-search/README.md

 To run dev server in watch mode:
 1. Run `docker-compose up`
 2. It will listen to port `4000` by default
+3. It will render the webapp in port `3000` by default

 To use the production container:
 1. Run `docker build -t full-text-search .` and wait for it to build